Gustavo-Zamai/web-dev-bootcamp-appbrewery/README.md

 #### Throughout the course, I’ll be adding:

-Notes and summaries

-Links to documentation or tools

-Observations and lessons learned
+Notes and summaries, links to documentation or tools and observations and lessons learned will be `inside the respective folder`.